Cover Image - Centered.png

 Alexa Tile

 Tiles are user-customized screens that can be accessed by swiping left from the home screen.
-Users who add an Alexa tile can access Alexa with one less tap.

 Fossil watch surfaces